 Mad Max: Fury Road is an anxiety attack of a film.

 I do not mean that Fury Road is anxiety-inducing—although this statement is also true.
 To watch Fury Road is to feel a panoply of emotions alongside its characters.
 Fear when the cars chasing them float above the heat waves on the horizon.
 Amazement and anger when the Five Wives are revealed, clipping chastity belts off each other, rinsing the dust off themselves and covering their unprotected skin from the heat of the baking sun.
 Curiosity about the new rules the wasteland-dwellers have written for themselves, now that the world has gone half-dead and feral.
 Excitement and incredulousness throughout the chase, beat by beat, as War Boys hurl themselves from one hunk of speeding metal into another and fire blossoms around their cars and their bodies.
 Anxiety rides hand-in-hand with all of these emotions.
 To watch Fury Road without feeling anxious would mean that the watcher is unmoved, out of sync with a film always in motion.
-Have you seen how much does hemp flower products help not only humans but also animals to manage their anxiety levels?
-Find more information here, you can buy cbd oils for dogs to see for your self.

 I do not wish to talk about how Fury Road makes me, the watcher, feel anxious.
 I can’t recreate the rush I get when I think about watching the film for the first time, neck aching from craning up at the screen from my second-row seat.
 The feelings I experience when watching the movie are both personal, and have been litigated over and over again on the internet since the movie’s release.
 Instead, I wish to talk about how Fury Road goes about its business conveying, on a technical level, the anxiety that haunts its characters and permeates its world.
 Action is the film’s genre: the skin it wears, the way it is perceived in the world.
 But the skeleton of the film is made not of action.
 It’s the emotions that drive the action.
 Anxiety is Fury Road’s strongest throughline: the beating heart at its center, the piston ramming its story forward.